limx0/nautilus_talks/20220617/slides.md

 ---

 ### DataCatalog
-* The performant choice; nautilus will write your data into Parquet files optimised for reading
+* The performant choice; Nautilus will write your data into Parquet files optimised for reading
 * Objects basically loaded from "file" as is (minimal conversions required)
 * Uses the excellent `fsspec` library as a base (supports sftp/s3/gcs/asdl/etc)
 * More improvements to come with rust ecosystem (zero-copy loading objects straight into memory)